UPDATED: December 2, 2021

-The World Anti-Doping Agency Prohibited List (WADA Prohibited List), includes all substances and methods that are prohibited in sport, including substances and methods that are prohibited both in-competition only, as well as those that are prohibited at all times.
+The World Anti-Doping Agency Prohibited List (WADA Prohibited List) specifies substances and methods that are prohibited in sport, including substances and methods that are prohibited in-competition only, as well as those that are prohibited at all times.

 Below is important information about the IV rule, why IVs are prohibited, and how athletes can best protect their health and safety.

 What is an intravenous (IV) injection or infusion?

 An intravenous injection or infusion occurs when a substance is given directly into the vein through a needle.
 It could be delivered in a small volume with a simple syringe, or in a large volume through a specialized needle, tubing, and an IV bag.